About this listing

 Elegantly appointed mid-century modern (circa 1951) home in Salt Lake City’s upper Avenues at 4,916' feet above sea level –– 10 minutes from and 589 feet above downtown Salt Lake City.
 Two bedrooms in a private suite comprises the Airbnb listing.

 With sweeping views of the mountains and valley by day or night, High Avenues Modern is a 4,000 sq foot, 3 bdr / 3 bath single-family home.
 It's located equal distance –– 2 miles –– between downtown (the Salt Palace Convention Center, Temple Square, City Creek Center, State Capitol) and the University of Utah campus.
-The house is 25 minutes from and 15 minutes to the Salt Lake City International Airport.
+The house is 15-20 minutes to/from the Salt Lake City International Airport.

 Two furnished lower private bedrooms with private bath forms the nucleus of the rental suite privately and quietly situated away from living areas and master bedroom.
-Both rooms are available for rent.
+Both rooms are available for rent for $125/$140 depending on group size.
+Guests comment about the linens, comfort of the beds and the peace and quiet of the guest rooms.

 The primary room is large (222 sq ft / 20.6 sq m) with a queen-sized bed.
 It is listed here at $70/night for a single guest and $85/night for two guests; the secondary guest room can be rented if the large room is booked and/or if it is needed for additional family members and traveling companions who are staying in the primary guest room.
 (I do not rent the secondary room to unrelated guests.)